nebulasio/nebdocs/docs/dapp-development/rpc/rpc.md

 `consensus_root`

--  `Timestamp` time of consensus state
+-  `Timestamp` time of consensus state.

--  `Proposer`  proposer of current consensus state
+-  `Proposer`  proposer of current consensus state.

--  `DynastyRoot` Hex string of dynasty root
+-  `DynastyRoot` Hex string of dynasty root.

-    `miner` the miner of this block
+    `miner` the miner of this block.

-    `is_finality` block is finality
+    `is_finality` block is finality.

     `transactions` block transactions slice.